codemonkeysio/code-monkeys-blog/docs/_posts/2021-08-07-vuepress-tutorial-1.md

 title: VuePress Tutorial 1 - Why Create a Blog?
 date: 2021-08-07
 topic: VuePress
-topicDescription: VuePress Tutorials Enjoy!!! 🍌🐒
+topicDescription: VuePress Tutorials
+topicDescriptionEmojiWrap: Enjoy!!! 🍌🐒
 description: Discusses the benefits of creating a blog in general & why VuePress is a great choice.
 img: vuepress-logo.png
 mathjax: